Trailer release: "Holidate" enters the Netflix Holiday romcom smorgasbord

 I’ve been waiting a full year to see this trailer.
 We wrapped and delivered “Holidate” at the beginning of December of 2019 and crossed our fingers that it would squeak into that year’s Netflix Christmas movie slate but alas, the decision was made to hold it until 2020.

 Truth be told, “Holidate” isn’t specifically a “Christmas movie” anyway.
-It actually takes place over the course of an entire year with most of its scenes set on pretty much every other major commercial holiday.
+It takes place over an entire year with most of its scenes set on pretty much every other major commercial holiday.
 So, for that reason they’re calling it a “holiday” film instead and debuting it in time for Halloween.
-I imagine the plan here is to trot this back into featured content section at every major holiday for maximum eyeballs.
+I imagine the plan here is to trot this back into the featured content section at every major holiday for maximum eyeballs.

 I love working on comedies because they always take full advantage of music.
 Not only do they tend to use a lot of it but comedies also often incorporate music into the plots and punchlines.

-I was looking forward to going back to Chicago and finding a legit local gospel choir to cast and record.
+I looked forward to returning to Chicago and finding a legit local gospel choir to cast and record.
 Sadly, it turned out we would be shooting in Atlanta instead.
-Ultimately it just made more logistical and financial sense to put a choir together here in LA and produce original arrangements for them to pre-record and then cast extras for the choir in Atlanta so that’s what we did.
+Ultimately, it made more logistical and financial sense to put a choir together here in LA and produce original arrangements for them to pre-record and then cast extras for the choir in Atlanta so that’s what we did.

 I think the biggest thrill for me however was convincing hip hop legend Dan The Automator to write the original score for the film.
-Our director John Whitsell had said that he wanted someone who was comfortable with both traditional scoring techniques as well as having a flair for something more gritty and hip hop inflected.
-A little known fact is that Dan is also a classically trained violinist.
+Our director John Whitsell had said that he wanted someone comfortable with both traditional scoring techniques as well as having a flair for something more gritty and hip-hop-inflected.
+A little-known fact is that Dan is also a classically trained violinist.

 It just so happened that the day after this conversation with the director I went to see the movie “Book Smart” in the theater by myself and stayed through the credits to see who the composer was.
 When I saw the title card “Composer, Dan The Automator” it brought back so many memories from the late 90s and early 2000s of records he had produced and performed on that I loved so much.
 I had the cassette tape of “Dr Octagon” Literally stuck in the tape player of my 91 Ford Explorer for over a year in college so it was seriously the only thing you could listen to in my car for quite a while.
 The idea of maybe being able to call him up and having him consider working with me on this was a trip…so I did it.
 Well, I called his agent first but then we all sat down and had a great talk.
 Ultimately Dan clicked with the director as well and we were off to the races.